aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 ## pattern

 Defines the pattern used to generate class and var names from.
 The default is `${contextName}`.
-It's used as is for class names, and for variable name always has an implicit `--` prefix.
+It's used as is for class names, and for variable name is always added an implicit `--` prefix.

 ### `${contextName}` placeholder